OriLevi12/leetcode/README.md

 **Complexity:**
 - ⏱ Time: O(N log k), where N = total nodes and k = number of lists
 - 📦 Space: O(k) for the heap

 ---

+## 🧩 Problem 33: Search in Rotated Sorted Array – Approach

+**Approach:** Binary Search with “which half is sorted” check
+- At each step, one half (left or right) is guaranteed sorted.
+- Decide if target lies in the sorted half → shrink search range accordingly.
+**Complexity:**
+- ⏱ Time: O(log n)
+- 📦 Space: O(1)

+---